deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct

 \subsection{\samepage Stastical model of the non-stationary patch covariances}

 Section \ref{subsubsec:statistical_modeling} recalls for completeness the main ingredients of the statistical model embedded in the \PACO algorithm for ADI observations \citep{flasseur2018exoplanet,flasseur2020robust}.
-Section \ref{subsubsec:preprocessing_centering_whitening} describes how to use this model to attenuate the strong and spatially non-stationary correlations of the data as well as improve the contrast.
+Section \ref{subsubsec:preprocessing_centering_whitening} describes how to use this model to attenuate the strong and spatially non-stationary correlations of the data as well as to improve the contrast.
 Resulting residuals from this pre-processing step are centered and whitened observations from which our detection and characterization models are built by supervised deep learning, see Sect. \ref{subsec:algorithm_step2}.
 While obtained through the statistical model of \PACO, these custom pre-processed observations are not directly produced by the \PACO algorithm.

-Ablation studies have shown that this pre-processing step is of primary importance: the training step fails to converge in its absence due to the high non-stationarity of the nuisance component and the large fluctuations it displays near the star, see Fig. \ref{fig:data_pipeline} (a)-(b).
+Ablation studies have shown that this pre-processing step is of primary importance: the training step fails to converge in its absence due to the high non-stationarity of the nuisance component and the large fluctuations it displays near the star, see Fig. \ref{fig:data_pipeline_part1}.
 This effect is due to the fact that standard deep learning architectures assume some degree of invariance, in particular that the data are normalized in a specific range and are corrupted by a stationary noise, see also Sect. \ref{subsec:detection_results_known_real_sources}.